Candidate Selection and Political Accountability in African Legislative Elections

 Incumbent presidents and parties are widely known to have an electoral advantage in sub-Saharan Africa, but incumbent legislators by contrast exhibit very high levels of electoral turnover.
 Are voters expressing dissatisfaction with these representatives, or does high turnover have elite, intra-party origins?
 Using an original cross-national dataset from 53 election cycles across 13 countries, this paper shows that the majority of legislative incumbent turnover occurs before the general election takes place.
 Evidence from five countries further confirms that pre-electoral turnover is nearly entirely due to parties’ barring candidates from running, not voluntary exit.
 These findings demonstrate that the locus of political competition in most African legislative elections is at the intra-party stage of competition and raise new questions about the strategic rationale behind these patterns and the nature of political accountability on the continent.

 Why do political parties implement primary elections?
 With multi-party elections firmly established, political parties in many young democracies have begun to democratize internally by adopting mass primaries.
-This second level of democratization broadens participation in the selection of candidates in contexts in which many constituencies are partisan safe seats, and candidate selection often determines representation.
-Previous work finds that parties institute primaries to induce incentive and selection effects.
+Previous work argues that parties institute primaries to select for high quality candidates, incentivize campaigning effort, and reduce intra-party conflict.
 In this paper I theorize that parties also implement mass primaries to open up the political elite while protecting their most senior members.
 Consistent with this hypothesis, using original data from Botswana’s ruling party I find that primaries: (1) decrease the likelihood of re-nomination of long term incumbents in favor of political newcomers, (2) do not negatively impact the ability of the most senior-level elites to retain their positions, and (3) provide only limited new information to aid in general election campaigns.
 Combined with qualitative and historical evidence, these results suggest that political parties may implement mass primaries to replace unpopular and entrenched leaders at minimal electoral and political cost.

 “Ignoring Them Will Cost You: Electoral Performance and Imposed Candidates”

 Most African political parties involve constituency level party elites in candidate selection.
 Yet national level party elites retain the possibility of intervening in the selection process in favor of their preferred candidates.
-This intervention – including the imposition of candidates – may come with an electoral cost.
+This intervention – particularly the imposition of candidates – may come with an electoral cost.
 Constituency elites may exert less effort in campaigning for non-preferred candidates, and voters may not support locally unpopular politicians.
-In the context of increasingly competitive legislative and presidential elections, senior party elites may need to defer to constituency elite preferences who undertake grassroots campaigning and best understand the local electorate.
+In the context of increasingly competitive legislative and presidential elections, senior party elites have powerful incentives to defer to constituency elite preferences who undertake grassroots campaigning and best understand the local electorate.
+So why do they so often impose candidates?
 In this paper I examine whether over-riding constituency elite candidate selection preferences affects electoral outcomes, and why a party might choose to impose candidates in the context of Zambia.
-I examine how candidate imposition within the former ruling Movement for Multiparty Democracy (MMD) affects electoral outcomes, and find that imposed candidates perform less well in the competitive constituencies where electoral performance matters most.
+Using data from the former ruling Movement for Multiparty Democracy (MMD), I find that imposed candidates perform less well in the competitive constituencies where electoral performance matters most.
 I theorize that placating party financiers, weakening other parties through defections, and prioritization of demonstrated electoral success over party loyalty explain candidate imposition.